chromealex/Unity3d.UI.Windows/README.md

 ### Current Version: 1.0.5a

 ## 1.0.5a
-- Analytics alpha implementation (Unity Analytics support works now only)
+- Analytics alpha implementation (Unity Analytics works only)
 - A/B Testing module added.
 Now you can add tests to your flow and filter users by parameters.
 - Audio improvement
 - Bug fixes/minor improvements